-To test your adventure, get back to the main menu and simply press "RETURN" to enter the adventure.
+To test your adventure, get back to the main menu and simply press "f1" to enter the adventure.

-When you are testing an adventure, the way to return to the main menu is to press ESCAPE as usual.
-This gives you the message "Press D for diagnostics or "ESC" to ESCAPE...".
+When you are testing an adventure, the way to return to the main menu is to press " $\leftarrow$ " as usual.
+This gives you the message "Press D for diagnostics or "+" to escape.....
 If you press the "D" key, then all the markers and counters will be displayed on the screen.
-For the markers, a one indicates "SET" and a zero indicates "RESET".
+For the markers, a solid box indicates "SET" and an empty one indicates "RESET".
 The values of the counters are given as you would expect.
-To get back to the game press escape.

-If you press any other key again then you will get back to the main menu.
+To get back to the game press RETURN.
+If you press "~" again. then you will get back to the main menu.

-The error routine prints out a message indicating the nature of the error, plus a line of conditions if the error occurred in one of the condition tables.
+The error routine prints out a message indicating the nature of the error. plus a line of conditions if the error occurred in one of the condition tables.

-Message not found means you have referred to a message that does not exist.
-If you get this immediately, check that you have entered the system's special messages at numbers 240 and above.
+"Message not found" means you have referred to a message that does not exist.
+If this appears immediately, check that you have included the system's special messages, numbers 240 and above.

-Room not found means you have tried to describe, or move to, a room that doesn't exist.
+"Room not found" means you have tried to describe or move to a room that doesn't exist.

-Object not found means you have tried to pick up, drop, or describe an object that does not exist.
+"Object not found" means you have tried to pick up, drop or describe an object that does not exist.

-Marker not found means you have tried to access a marker which does not exist.
+"Marker not found" means you have tried to access a marker which does not exist.

-Counter not found means you have tried to access a counter which does not exist.
+"Counter not found" means you have tried to access a counter which does not exist.

-Illegal value means you have tried to look for a verb, noun, or adverb with a number greater than 255, or you have tried to load a counter with a number greater than 255.
+"Illegal value" means you have tried to look for a verb, noun or adverb with a number greater than 255, or you have tried to load a counter with a number greater than 255.